- 1. Buying an email list

 Some people even estimate that a higher number of global emails make up spam – up to 73%!
 The USA and Korea are the two top nations that generate the most spam and unwanted emails.
 Advertising-related emails are the most prevalent, contributing to 36% of spam, while adult-related content makes up to 32%.

 There are a several reasons why your email must be going to spam, so you need to take care of the most obvious ones to avoid it in the long term—here’s the most popular and what you can do to change it.
+Here are the biggest 8 reasons your email is hitting the spam box.

 1. Buying an email list